marcopeg/marcopeg.github.io/content/posts/2019/0716-postgres-per-user-encryption/postgres-per-user-encryption.md

 ## Preparation

-In order to follow the content of this article and get the best out of it, you should be able to run some queries against a PosrgreSQL database.
+In order to follow the content of this article and get the best out of it, you should be able to run some queries against a PostgreSQL database.

-> You can run a free PosrgreSQL on [ElephantSQL](https://www.elephantsql.com) 🤘
+> You can run a free PostgreSQL on [ElephantSQL](https://www.elephantsql.com) 🤘

-For the pourpose of this tutorial we are going to read and write some **sensible data that are tied to a user idendity**:
+For the purpose of this tutorial we are going to read and write some **sensible data that are tied to a user identity**:

 ```sql
 CREATE TABLE users (